HerringtonDarkholme/rs-perf-talk/slides.md

 * ### One critical part of FE tooling is parsing code into Abstract Syntax Tree (AST)

+* ### Our topic today is to benchmark parsers!

+---
+transition: slide-up
 ---

 # NAPI-rs Pros & Cons